AashitaK/A-Hands-on-Workshop-series-in-Machine-Learning-Fall-2019/README.md

 * Training a CNN model on MNIST dataset

 #### Session 7:
-* A brief overview of neural network architectures used in Computer Vision
+* A brief overview of neural network frameworks/architectures used in Computer Vision
 * Autoencoders
 * An overview of computing and dataset resources
 * A small project